lis262/Variant_Annotation/VEP_Loftee/README.md

 		--fa /media/path/to/GRCh38_vep101.fa \
 		--minimal  --compress_output gzip \
 		--allele_number --check_existing --vcf" <br />

-	There's one parameter for singularity that I need to explain here, the -B /:/media, this means the singularity mount the folder / in your local computer to /media in the container, so all the full path of the files in local computer would have a /media refix in the container.
+	There's one parameter for singularity that I need to explain here, the -B /:/media, this means the singularity mount the folder / in your local computer to /media in the container, so all the full path of the files in local computer would have a /media prefix in the container.